Konstantinos-Chatzistavrou/Threat-Watch/SECURITY.md

 ## Supported Versions

-• Version 0.0.1 ✗ (UI testing version])
+• Version 0.0.1 ✗ ([UI testing version])

 • Version 0.0.2 ✓

 ## Reporting a Vulnerability

+If you believe you have discovered a security vulnerability within our project, we highly appreciate your responsible disclosure.
+To report a vulnerability, please provide the following information:

+1. **Description**: Clearly explain the vulnerability, its potential impact, and any scenarios or conditions necessary to reproduce it.

+2. **Steps to Reproduce**: Detail the exact steps needed to reproduce the vulnerability.

+3. **Technical Details**: Include any relevant technical information, such as affected components, libraries, or code snippets.

+4. **Contact Information**: Provide your contact details (name and email) so we can acknowledge your report and keep you informed about the resolution process.

-If you believe you have found a security vulnerability in our project, please report it to us by emailing threatwatchapp@gmail.com.
-We take all security vulnerabilities seriously and will respond to your report as soon as possible.
+You can report the vulnerability by emailing us at:  threatwatchapp@gmail.com.
+We are committed to promptly addressing security issues and will acknowledge your report as soon as it's received.
+We kindly request that you do not publicly disclose the vulnerability until we have had a chance to investigate and mitigate it.

+We appreciate your cooperation in helping us maintain the security of our project.

 ## Security Measures

-We've implemented a range of security measures to protect our project:
+Safeguarding our project and user data is our utmost priority.
+We employ the following comprehensive security measures:

-• Secure Coding Practices: Our development team adheres to secure coding practices to minimize vulnerabilities during development.
+• **Secure Coding Practices**: Our experienced development team adheres to secure coding practices, including input validation, output encoding, and defense against common vulnerabilities like SQL injection and cross-site scripting (XSS).

-• Regular Dependency Updates: We frequently update dependencies to mitigate known vulnerabilities.
+• **Regular Dependency Updates**: We proactively monitor and update third-party dependencies to ensure they are free from known vulnerabilities.
+This helps us maintain the stability and security of our project.

-• Contributor Security: We enforce strong passwords and two-factor authentication for all contributors.
+• **Contributor Security**: All contributors are required to use strong, unique passwords and enable two-factor authentication (2FA).
+This adds an additional layer of security to protect contributors' accounts from unauthorized access.

-• Code Review Process: All pull requests undergo review and approval before merging into the main branch.
+• **Code Review Process**: Every code change, including pull requests, undergoes rigorous review and approval before being merged into the main branch.
+This process helps identify potential security issues and ensures that only safe and well-tested code is deployed.

+By implementing these security measures, we strive to provide a robust and secure environment for our project and its users.

 ## Privacy Concerns